 Ready for the challenge?

 Looking for a new project for your yard that the whole family can enjoy?
-The Grange Insurance Audubon Center (GIAC) and Columbus Audubon (CA) have teamed up to create a Native Plants Backyard Challenge.
+The Grange Insurance Audubon Center (GIAC) and Columbus Audubon (CA) have teamed up in 2021 to create a Native Plants Backyard Challenge.
 In 2022, we'll be looking for more households in central Ohio who would like to transform or further develop their backyards into native habitats.
 Not only will you be able to learn some simple, cost-effective steps to create this native wildlife habitat, but you will also have the opportunity to participate in a Community Science Project that will help to support the importance of native plant habitats in increasing and preserving biodiversity.

-- A “tool kit” that includes:
+- A “tool kit” that included:

 - Initial yard survey instructions and accompanying information.